 If you know me personally or have followed me for some time, you may be familiar with my story.
 I spent fifteen years working as a lawyer and executive in all kinds of businesses, from publicly traded companies to high growth start-ups.
-But about five years ago, I began to feel the gentle nudge that something wasn’t quite right, and that there was something else I was meant to do.
-After sitting with this feeling and giving it some time and space to develop, I eventually left my legal career behind to focus my work exclusively on helping people like me – high performing professionals who were struggling to find a way to continue doing the work they loved while feeling like they were thriving.
+But about five years ago, I began to feel the gentle nudge that something wasn’t quite right.
+There was something else I was meant to do.
+After sitting with this feeling and giving it some time and space to develop, I eventually left my legal career behind.
+I than focused my work exclusively on helping people like me.
+High performing professionals who were struggling to find a way to continue doing the work they loved while feeling like they were thriving.

 To be honest, I couldn’t be happier with the choice I made.
 I’ve spent the past three years learning, growing, and working with a set of fabulous clients.
 Watching them make lasting changes they didn’t think were possible before is truly the most energizing work I’ve ever done.
 Every day I feel grateful to work with them and challenged to become even better as a coach.